whereisaaron/kube-backup/README.md

 Source code is available on [Github](https://github.com/whereisaaron/kube-backup).
 Please make comments and contribute improvements on Github.

-*This is an early prototype, test with care and please report issues or contribute improvements on Github*

 ## Example use cases

 These examples assume you have created a `kube-backup` Secret with AWS credentials and an